CLICK HERE TO ACCESS

 Close reading passages that incorporate figurative language are an excellent way to challenge your students.
 With close reading, students will need to consciously slow down to properly identify each of the devices weaved into a text, which can be a tricky skill to master.
 Try making this a competition to see which group can find all of the uses of figurative language first.
 Then, you can crown the winning team as Figurative Language Superstars!

 If you want to get a young person’s attention, speak their language!
 If it has anything to do with cell phones (pictures, text messages, or social media) you are probably on the right track.
 I like to have students locate examples of figurative language in pre-written text-message conversations.
 After they have that mastered, you might also have students write their own messages that weave figures of speech into the text.

-One of the easiest ways to help students understand the relevance of figurative language is to show them how they are used in modern music lyrics.
-It’s an easy way to hook them in as you will be connecting content to their interest.
+One of the easiest ways of teaching students figurative language is by looking at modern song lyrics.
+It’s an easy way to hook them in as you will be connecting content to their interests.
 It will also allow them to be more conscious of the words they are listening to in the future and help them to more easily locate figurative language and consider how it contributes to the emotions or content of the song.

-I like to use music lyrics as examples in direct instruction of the meanings of figurative language as it tends to “stick” more when students have something modern to relate it to.
-You can also use music lyrics in figurative language review using an activity called Literary Lyrics, where students properly label examples from modern songs.
+I like to use song lyrics as examples of the meanings of figurative language as it tends to “stick” more when students have something modern to relate it to.
+You can also use song lyrics in figurative language review using an activity called Literary Lyrics where students properly label examples from modern songs.